Pink's Daughter Presents Her With a Homemade Grammy After Singer Loses at 2019 Awards

 The three-time Grammy-winning singer was nominated for one 2019 Grammy, for Best Pop Vocal Album for Beautiful Trauma.
 The Recording Academy announced hours before Sunday's ceremony that Ariana Grande received the honor.

-Pink later posted on her Instagram page a photo of her and husband Carey Hart's eldest child, daughter Willow, 7, holding up a giant, tinfoil-covered, Grammy-shaped award.
+Pink later posted on her Instagram page a photo of her and husband Carey Hart's eldest of their two children, daughter Willow, 7, holding up a giant, tinfoil-covered, Grammy-shaped award.

 "Thanks Kids:) my favorite kind of award," the singer wrote.